 This is Mongolia’s largest national park located in the southern Gobi – a mountainous terrain rising out of the extensive desert plains and a region of incredible biological diversity.
 This mountainous region was formed by the same tectonic activity that created the Himalayas and is part of the Gobi Altai Range – the outer crumple zone of the Himalayan geological activity.
 Yes, you will have heard of places such as Yolyn Am (the Ice Canyon) but these are popular regions.
 Instead, explore the further more distance regions by camel (bring padded shorts) or on a foot trek.

 The Khangai Mountains are one of the three main mountain chains in Mongolia and form the backdrop to the central heartland along with river valleys (the Khangai give rise to Mongolia’s major rivers) and both forest and alpine meadow steppe.
 Popular locations include Naiman Nuur (Eight Lakes) and anywhere surrounding Tsenkher Hot Springs.
-However, consider Tarvagtai National Park or Terkhiin Tsagaaan Nuur.
+However, consider Tarvagtai National Park or Terkhiin Tsagaaan Nuur National Park.

 If you’re happy to travel further consider sacred Otgon Tenger – the only mountain in the entire Khangai range to have a permanent glacier.
 The southern face is dominated by Mongolia’s most extensive granite wall.
 Mongolians consider the mountain to be the mystical abode of Ochirvan (Vajrapani), the fierce, dark blue protective deity of the Buddhist religion.

-Altai Tavan Bogd National Park – the Five Holy Gods – are the highest mountains in Mongolia, with Khuiten Uul (‘Cold Peak’) at 4374m being the highest.
-These permanently snow capped mountains form a bowl around the Pontanii Glacier.
-The other peaks are Nairamdal (‘Friendship’, 4180m), Malchin (‘herder, 4050m), Bürged (‘Eagle’, 4068m) and Olgii (‘Cradle’, 4050m).
-But, this is a common trail so why not do something a little different and head to the small community of Altai in Bayan Ulgii and start a trek from there.
+Altai Tavan Bogd, known as the Five Holy Gods, stands as the highest mountain range in Mongolia.
+Situated within the protected confines of Altai Tavan Bogd National Park, with Khuiten Uul (‘Cold Peak’) at 4374m being the highest.
+These permanently snow-capped mountains form a bowl around the Pontanii Glacier.
+Among them are Nairamdal (‘Friendship’, 4180m), Malchin (‘Herder’, 4050m), Bürged (‘Eagle’, 4068m), and Olgii (‘Cradle’, 4050m).
+But, this is a popular trail so if you’re seeking a more distinctive experience, reach out to us, as we have an exciting alternative.

 Jess @ Eternal Landscapes